Suggester/Documentation/changelogs/announcements.md

 # Announcements

 ### What's Next for Suggester (October 13rd, 2021)
-On July 29th 2021, Discord announced that access to [message content will become a privileged intent](https://support-dev.discord.com/hc/articles/4404772028055) for developers maintaining verified bots, starting in April of 2022.
+On July 29th 2021, Discord announced that access to [message content will become a privileged intent](https://support-dev.discord.com/hc/articles/4404772028055) for developers maintaining verified bots, starting in April of 2022.\
+**Update**: The deadline has been postponed to September 1st, 2022.

 **Today**\
 In the current state, all but one of Suggester's commands rely on reading user messages to check for the prefix and then parse command data from the content.
 Following this annnouncement, **we are starting a migration to interactions**, which includes: